ices-tools-dev/doc/README.md

   and get write access to repositories.

 - Repositories should be kept under 1 GB and should mainly contain code and configuration files.
-Large datasets, images, and documents are better stored elsewhere.
+Please contact github@ices.dk if you are working with large datasets.

-- Expert Group chairs may recommend a certain GitHub workflow for that group.
+- Expert Group chairs are free to recommend a certain GitHub workflow for that group.

 - It is suggested that users provide their full name in their GitHub profile (https://github.com/settings/profile), so that others can see who is doing